 “Part of my job is being anonymous and I think being able to live, to observe more than to be observed, is important,” Driver told The Guardian in 2017. “[Being famous] seems counterintuitive to my job.
 It’s a weird dynamic when you walk into a room and there’s an image people project onto you.”

 As a result, Driver’s career has been built around fighting against that image—and any expectations for it—with his diverse selection of roles.
 After he dazzled audiences with a somber Sondheim solo in the heartbreaking climax of “Marriage Story,” he put his pipes on full display opposite Oscar winner Marion Cotillard in “Annette,” crooning show-stopping Sparks Brothers‘ ballads in the critically-acclaimed Cannes favorite. ” ‘Annette’ doesn’t just take your breath away; it keeps your breath hostage until the credits roll,” IndieWire critic Eric Kohn wrote in his review.
 “But ‘Annette’ would have a hard time justifying all that intensify without Driver’s stunning physicality to hold it all together.”

 Driver’s “deranged performance” alongside Cotillard is additionally a precursor to a highly-anticipated team up with another cinematic “La Vie en Rose” singer: Lady Gaga.
-The Internet’s favorite onscreen couple have already stunned in the “House of Gucci” trailer, which hints at a movie based on a true story of murder, fashion, and failed marriages.
-And Driver collaborates once more with “House of Gucci” director Ridley Scott for medieval epic “The Last Duel,” in theaters October 15.
+The Internet’s favorite onscreen couple have already stunned in “House of Gucci“, based on a true story of murder, fashion, and failed marriages.
+And Driver collaborated once more with “House of Gucci” director Ridley Scott for medieval epic “The Last Duel.”

 Find out about all of Driver’s upcoming projects below.